demize/quesoqueue_docker/README.md

 # Using the container

-Docker Compose is the easiest way to use this container, and the example Compose file should be usable with a properly configured `queso.env` file.
-The variables in that file are defined per the variables in the upstream `settings.js` file;
-please refer to [that file][settings.js] for the documentation.

-This container does need to mount a config folder to function.
-This folder should be mounted to `/srv/queso/config` and does not need to contain anything initially; it will be populated automatically on first start with four files: customCodes.json (used to store custom codes), queso.save (used to store the queue state), and userWaitTime.txt and waitingUsers.txt (used to keep track of how long users have been waiting in the queue).
-If this folder is not mounted, the container will refuse to start.
+Docker Compose is the easiest way to use this container, so this brief guide to using the container will focus on using Compose.
+First, create `queso.env` from `queso.env.sample`, and edit it as appropriate.
+This file is used to generate a custom [`settings.js`][settings.js] file on the container's first startup, which is then kept in the container's volume.
+Second, you want to make sure that the folder mounted to `/srv/queso/config` exists and is at least read/write for UID 1000, the UID of the node user inside the container.
+By default, this folder is in the same directory as this README and the docker-compose.yml, but if you need to put it somewhere else, feel free to edit the path in the Compose file.

+Once your `queso.env` is created and your config folder is set up properly, you can start the container: `docker compose up`.
+This will start the container and refrain from detaching from it, so you can be sure the bot started properly.
+To stop the bot, just hit Control+C, and then restart it with `docker compose up -d` to detach from it and let it run in the background.

+Since the bot does some initial configuration in its ephemeral volume the first time it starts, it is not recommended to stop the bot with `docker compose down`.
+This will remove the container's volume, making it redo that initial setup.
+This also means that if you change any settings in the `queso.env` file, you need to remove that volume to regenerate those settings, and you can do that easily through `docker compose down`.
+Any other times you wish to stop the bot, you'll be best served with `docker compose stop` instead.

 [settings.js]: https://github.com/ToransuShoujo/quesoqueue_plus/blob/master/settings.js